beerendlauwers/urbanslug.github.io/_posts/2014-12-08-Object-Oriented-Programming-in-C++.md

 ### Virtual Member Funtions

 Virtual member functions are member functions, that can be overridden in any class derived from the one where they were declared.
 Sort of like you can "overwrite" the funtion in the derived class.
 This is done by placing the keyword virtual before the method declaration.
-Like *virtual memberFunc () { /\* Member function code\*/}*
+For example

+{% highlight c++ %}
+virtual memberFunc() {
+    /*Member function code*/
+}
+{% endhighlight %}

 The point is that when the compiler has to decide between applying static binding or dynamic binding it will apply dynamic binding.
 Otherwise, static binding will be applied.
 If the base class function is virtual all subclass overrides of it will also be virtual.
 However it is still good practice to add the virtual keyword before function definitions in subclasses, clarity and all.